withmono/mono-data-sync-demo/README.md

 DATABASE_URL='Your Mongo DB URL'
 MONO_SECRET_KEY='Your Mono Secret Key on your dashboard'
 MONO_PUBLIC_KEY='Your Mono Public Key on your dashboard'
+MONO_WEBHOOK_SEC='Your Mono Webhook Secret Key on your dashboard' TOKEN='A random key identifier for JWT Verification'

 ## Project setup
 ```